openstack/ironic-specs/specs/liberty/enroll-node-state.rst

 Documentation Impact
 ====================

-* Working with new state and transition should be documented
+* Working with the new state and the transition should be documented

 * Upgrade notes should be updated